-There is a difference between having an SEO friendly site and ranking higher on SERP.
-When we say that WooCommerce is SEO-friendly, it means that it has some sort of SEO features built-in that can be used to optimize your site for SERP by the SEO experts.
+There is a difference between having an SEO-friendly site and ranking higher on SERP.
+When we say that WooCommerce is SEO-friendly, it has some SEO features built-in that can optimize your site for SERP by the SEO experts.

-Even if you have an SEO-Friendly ecosystem that uses WooCommerce in WordPress, still, you have to follow a few strategies to make fully optimized your WooCommerce store starting from your site structure, products, categories, tags, schemas, and many more. ⬆️
+Even if you have an SEO-Friendly ecosystem that uses WooCommerce in WordPress, you still have to follow a few strategies to optimize your WooCommerce store fully, starting with your site structure, products, categories, tags, and schemas, and many more. ⬆️

 Everything Begins with Keyword Research

 When you talk about SEO, it’s the keyword that comes first.
 No matter what kind of product you’re displaying and selling, understanding the right set of keywords is crucial to rank your website on top of the search result page.

 For having proper keyword research, you do have lots of tools out there in the field.
 These tools are pretty common for any keyword search from an SEO perspective.
 For instance, you can use Keywords Everywhere, a free extension that became a paid tool now.

 You can use Ahrefs, Moz Explorer, Google Trends, Keyword Planner by Google, Amazon Search Suggestions, Google Search Suggestions, and so on.
 Here take a look at the Google Search Suggestions for keyword research.

 The same thing can happen with Amazon Search Suggestions, and here is a screenshot of Amazon search suggestions.

 Now, you might be wondering, what should you do to deploy an effective WooCommerce SEO strategy?